syzer/embedded-workshop-4/docs/src/let-s-write-a-blinky-project.md

 to flash and run it.

-If you want are stuck, or want to see the solution: See `code/blinky`.
+If you are stuck, or want to see the solution: See `code/blinky`.
 In the root of the embedded-workshop.